 The Point-in-Time (PIT) count is a count of sheltered and unsheltered homeless persons on a single night in January.
 HUD requires that Continuums of Care conduct an annual count of homeless persons who are sheltered in emergency shelter, transitional housing, and Safe Havens on a single night.
 Continuums of Care also must conduct a count of unsheltered homeless persons every other year (odd numbered years).
-The total number of homeless persons counted during the 2019-2021 Annual Point in Time Count in the Western PA Continuum of Care was 603.
-Of this count, there were 69homeless individuals counted within the region.
-There were no homeless individuals counted in Cameron County and the highest number was counted in McKean County (28).
+In 2015, there were 101 individuals counted in the region.
+There were no homeless individuals counted in Cameron County and the highest number was counted in Clearfield County (57).

 The McKinney-Vento Homeless Assistance Act defines youth homelessness as: